Get a Tooth Pulled in Rockwall

-- Apply ice for 10 minutes at a time in intervals to reduce swelling after the procedure
+- Applying ice for 10 minutes at a time in intervals to reduce swelling after the procedure.

-- Avoid rinsing, smoking, spitting, and sucking for several hours after the procedure in order to avoid disturbing the clot
+- Avoiding rinsing, smoking, spitting, and sucking for several hours after the procedure in order to avoid disturbing the clot.

-- Eat soft foods right after the extraction, and gradually add solid foods back into your diet
+- Eating soft foods right after the extraction, and gradually adding solid foods back into your diet.

-- Avoid the extraction site for the first few days while brushing your teeth
+- Avoiding the extraction site for the first few days while brushing your teeth.

 Sometimes, it is better to protect your whole smile in the long run by having one tooth pulled right now.
 Rest assured that we are going to give your smile a second chance with beautiful restorations!

-If you have any questions, feel free to contact us.
+If you have any questions or would like to schedule an appointment, please contact us!
 We are confident that we can give you a pleasant treatment experience.